msaharan/sencilla/README.md

     $ gem install sencilla

-## Usage

-Will be added soon.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/dyskun/sencilla/.
+Bug reports and pull requests are welcome on GitHub at https://github.com/msaharan/sencilla/.

 ## License